npfrazier/JuliaHOPSPACK/README.md

 # JuliaHOPSPACK
-Work in progress to integrate a Julia standalone executable into HOPSPACK
+Work in progress to integrate a Julia standalone executable into HOPSPACK.
+Tested only on Windows 8.

 ## OVERVIEW